-An outgrowth of the women's suffrage movemement, League of Women Voters began in 1920 to educate women about their newly won right to partipcate in the democratic process of electing individuals to represent them in their government.
+The League of Women Voters began in 1920 directly from the leaders of the women's suffrage movement changing their mission from advocating for the right to vote to educating women about their newly won right to participate in the democratic process of electing individuals to represent them in their government.
 Under the leadership of Carrie Chapman Catt, LWV United States worked then and continues to work to ensure that all voices are heard by elected leaders.

 League of Women Voters United States League of Women Voters of Pennsylvania

 In addition, the League helps with citizenship education in the schools and with voter registration (in schools and other officially designated sites when requested), and assists with absentee ballots in nursing homes; monitors government agencies, legislators, and the media; and sponsors or co-sponsors candidates' nights prior to important elections and helps provide moderator training.

 Advocacy of those issues (for example: equity in public education funding, quality day care, health care, environmental, tax reform, etc.) in cooperation with other agencies

 Conducting public forums to inform the community of the pros and cons of issues